ddchen05/Exploratory-Data-Analysis-using-python/README.md

 Below I've shown some analysis results.
 Detail of codes and more analysis can be found in the notebooks.

 ## Interesting  Questions
-1. Which Country has maximum total cases?
+1.Which Country has maximum total cases?

 It's clear that the United States has the most total cases and Brazil is the second.

 ![1](https://user-images.githubusercontent.com/50339450/167235139-b60fac2c-6f15-48a0-97b2-0c7c59ba5fa0.png)

-2. Which Country has maximum total deaths?
+2.Which Country has maximum total deaths?

 The United States has the most total deaths and Brazil is the second.